Fusaka (FUSAKA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Fusaka Historical Price

-According to the latest data gathered on Fusaka live price page, the current price of Fusaka is 0USD.
+According to the latest data gathered on Fusaka live price page, the current price of Fusaka is 0.000003USD.
 The circulating supply of Fusaka(FUSAKA) is

 In the past 24 hours, Fusaka has shown a price movement of